zcorpan/html-parser-book/manuscript/parser.md

                     └── td
 ```

-Although the `tr` element’s start tag is *not* optional, the parser will still infer it if it is missing; the following markup produces the same DOM as the above.
+Although the `tr` element's start tag is *not* optional, the parser will still infer it if it is missing; the following markup produces the same DOM as the above.

 ```html
 <table><td>